mateosss/matter/README.md

 - `inkscape` (**Main dependency**): This brings the `convert` command from `imagemagick` with best svg to png conversion.
-- `grub-mkconfig` and `grub-mkfont`: General grub utilities needed, if you don't have these, please create an issue with more information about your system as I've only worked with ones that have these commands.
+- `grub-mkconfig` and `grub-mkfont`: General grub utilities needed.
+If you don't have these, please create an issue with more information about your system as I've only worked with ones that have these commands.
 - [`grub2-theme-preview`](https://github.com/hartwork/grub2-theme-preview)